MarcoBetti1/MarcoBetti1/README.md

 ### GHProfScanner
 The GHProfScanner is a command-line tool that analyzes GitHub profiles by scraping public repository metadata and contribution history, generating a markdown report using an LLM, primarily OpenAI.
-It is designed for developers and data analysts who need to summarize GitHub activity and documentation, with configurable options for focusing on specific repositories or documentation files.
 Repository: https://github.com/MarcoBetti1/GHProfScanner

-### weBot
+### weBot (depricated)
 The `weBot` repository is a Python-based project aimed at developing a web bot capable of simulating human-like interactions on social media platforms, although it is currently non-functional and not deployed due to terms of service violations.
 The project is in its early stages, focusing on integrating libraries like Selenium for web automation and implementing basic decision-making capabilities, with the long-term goal of creating a more autonomous bot.
 Repository: https://github.com/MarcoBetti1/weBot